CHILDREN'S BOOK BUNDLE REQUEST FORM: REQUEST FORM

 OUTDOOR STORY TIME REGISTRATION: REGISTRATION FOR WEEK OF SEPTEMBER 21 OUTDOOR STORY TIME

 OUTDOOR STORY TIME REGISTRATION: REGISTRATION FOR WEEK OF SEPTEMBER 28 OUTDOOR STORY TIME

-VIEW ON FACEBOOK LATEST PROGRAM INFO AND WEEKLY FAIRY AND FOLK TALES: FACEBOOK GROUP
+VIEW ON FACEBOOK THE LATEST PROGRAM INFO AND WEEKLY VIRTUAL STORYTIME: FACEBOOK GROUP

 The spacious children's area for story hour and other activities.
 Storytime is Monday and Thursday at 10am.
 It is geared toward children from birth to age 5.

 At Storytime we listen to books, sing songs, practice our skills, dance, and do crafts.

 Our Youth Program hosts many special events such as classes, dances, crafts, and seasonal parties for children of all ages.

 RED CLOVER BOOK AWARD: The library has all the nominees for the Red Clover Book Award.
 These books are aimed at children in grades K-4.